JoshOrndorff/LearnRholangByExample/7-Bundles/index.md

 In some ways write-only bundles duplicate the encryption features of public-key cryptography.
 Only Alice can receive messages sent on her fan mail channel.
 One **very important difference** is that the messages sent here are 100% visible from outside the blockchain!
 So while write-only bundles are an effective way to communicate unforgeable names, they are not a good way to plot a heist, or evade government surveillance. **Be Careful!**

-## More Bundles
+## More About Bundles

-In addition to read- and write-only bundles, there are two other types.
-The other bundle types are less common, but still useful.
-We'll explore them as the need arises, but I'll summarize them briefly here.
+In addition to read- and write-only bundles, there are two other types that are also useful.

 | Syntax | Can Read | Can Write |
 | ------ | -------- | --------- |